 There is some evidence that suntan lotion inhibits the firing of the stingers, and more evidence that the special formulae of Safe Sea is more effective than regular lotions.

 If you have a history of severe reactions then consider confining your swimming activities to the pool if a confirmed outbreak is known of.

 Sea Lice Season in Cancun

-Sea lice season extends all the way through from March until August, but the highest risk months are April, May, June and July.
+Sea lice season extends all the way through from March until August.
+The highest risk months are April, May, June and July.
 Outbreaks are sporadic though and not normally consistent throughout the whole of the sea lice season.

 Sea Lice Attack Symptoms

 A sea lice rash is not a pretty sight.
 Large red spots, or welts begin to form and can blister and are accompanied by intense itching.
-The number of spots can be in the hundreds, irritation normally resides within a week.
+The number of spots can be in the hundreds.
+Irritation normally resides within a week.

 Mainly due to the itchiness you may have trouble sleeping.
 Other, more rare, symptoms can include, nausea, vomiting, diarrhea, headache, muscle spasms, fever, and a general sense of malaise.

-If the effect is severe a corticosteroid steroid cream may be considered.
-This will not require a prescription in Cancun, not a lot of things do!
-Applying calamine lotion will also help.
+If the effect is severe, then a corticosteroid steroid cream may be considered.
+I am not 100% sure but I suspect this will not require a prescription in Cancun, not a lot of things do!